mjisaak/Web-API-2.0/README.md

 <small>Table 1</small>

+According to the HTTP spec, a PUT request requires the client to send the entire updated entity, not just the deltas.
+To support partial updates, use HTTP PATCH.

 #### 7.4.1 POST
 POST operations SHOULD support the Location response header to specify the location of any created object that was not explicitly named, via the Location header.